CollaboRateMgmt/CollaboRate/README.md

 MIT

 # What is CollaboRate?
-CollaboRate is a tool and a process to facilitate crowdsourcing of for-profit, closed-source software development to a level where it becomes the most common way of software development.
+CollaboRate is a tool and a process to facilitate crowdsourcing of for-profit, closed-source software development to a level where it becomes the most common way of commercial software development.
 It holds the promise of allowing the maximum number of people possible, to simultaneously work on the same project.
 People can collaborate with each other in a for-profit, closed-source model that protects the intellectual property of the crowd as a whole.
 At the same time, it allows people to rate each other's contributions in an as-transparent-as-possible, accurate and indisputable way.
 Hence the name 'CollaboRate'.

+The system can trivially be used for open source development as well.
+Developers could earn via this tool and process, perhaps with models such as open-source bounty.

 # How is it useful?
 Once the process and the tool are stabilized and popularized, existing large IT organizations or a community of people working part-time can start experiments with the process and the tool.
 The process and the tool allow the following to be possible: